 - 1886 Purchases large grazing property with C. L. Wilson in Butte County.

-- 1887 Forces the town of Auburn to pay on old Sacramento, Placer, & Nevada Railroad bonds so they can reincorporate as a city again.
+- 1887 Works with the town of Auburn to pay on old Sacramento, Placer, & Nevada Railroad bonds so they can reincorporate as a city again.

 - 1889 Elected to the Executive Committee of the State Bar Association